 Story: I am a native of Vermont and a graduate of Williams College (2002) and Duke Divinity School (2008).
-My wife, Dayna, is an associate pastor at Community Mennonite Church, and we have two children, Ethan, who was born and died in August of 2009, and Noah, who turns four in February of 2015.
+My wife, Dayna, is an associate pastor at Community Mennonite Church, and we have two children, Ethan, who was born and died in August of 2009, and Noah, who was born in February of 2011.
 I believe my journey towards OCP began in Springfield, MA, where I joined a community of Jesus-followers whose presence in the city brought us into deep relationships with marginalized people, including and especially the homeless.
 During my time there God opened my eyes to see the Gospel as more than just personal transformation, but as the birth and unfolding of a new kingdom of peace and justice birthed from the abandoned places of our society.
 My family and I continued to live and work among the poor in Durham, NC, where I attended Duke Divinity School from 2005-2008.
 From my graduation until our move to Harrisonburg I served as Internship and Mentor Coordinator for Year of Opportunity for Durham Teens, an organization that provided job training and mentoring for at-risk youth.

 Contact: [email protected]

 Things I Love: Food, Food, and more Food, gardening, 4H, board games, teaching others how to cook